 Rated (conservatively) for language and mentions of violence.

-In response to FAQ, 'Is there going to be romance?', I offer the following short answer: NO. My long answer is that there are references to canon pairings, like Minato/Kushina, James/Lily, and Asuma/Kurenai.
+In response to FAQ, 'Is there going to be romance?', I offer the following short answer: NO. My long answer is that there are references to canon pairings, like Minato/Kushina and James/Lily.
 Such pairings are NOT the main focus of the story and our main characters will not be falling in love.
-Thank you for your understanding.
+Thanks for your understanding.

-This chapter is dedicated to SilverFoxSage, who was immensely helpful with the rewriting process.
+This chapter is dedicated to SilverFoxSage, my delightful and invaluable beta.
 Thank you!

 In Which: Tea is Interrupted